liuyuxuan0723/MiniOSS/README.md

-# MiniOSS
-a Mini project for practice golang
+# a mini project for pratice golfing